 No other national park offers such an intimate experience with the outdoors.
-Because of the 45-mile long island’s remoteness, visitors are more likely to run into local wildlife than another human while trekking across the parks extensive trail system.
+Because of the 45-mile long island’s remoteness, visitors are more likely to run into local wildlife than other humans while trekking across the park’s extensive trail system.
 The park is best known for the local moose and gray wolf populations, but visitors may also stumble upon other small mammals like beavers, red foxes, snowshoe hare, minks, and river otters.
 The haunting call of loons, which nest along the shorelines, is one of the most memorable experiences.

 Plan Your Trip to Isle Royale

 - Picking Your Dates: Because of the extreme winter weather, Isle Royale National Park is only open April 16th to October 31st each year.
 Peak visitation on the island runs July through August because of the warmer temperatures; however, many Keweenaw locals prefer to visit in June and early fall to avoid the “crowds”.